Ty Dellandrea: Flint Firebirds

 Dellandrea was drafted in the first round, fifth overall, by the Flint Firebirds in the 2016 OHL Priority Selection.
+While with the team he chose to wear number 53 in honor of his cousin who had passed in 2004.

 He appeared in his first career OHL game on September 21, 2016, scoring a goal against Brendan Bonello of the Saginaw Spirit 63 seconds into the game, as the Firebirds defeated the Spirit 4–0.
 He began his OHL career with points in each of his first five games.
 On October 15, Dellandrea scored his first career OHL multi-goal game, as he had two goals and an assist in a 5–3 loss to the Barrie Colts.
 Dellandrea finished the 2016–17 season with 13 goals and 24 points in 57 games.
 On March 23, Dellandrea suited up for his first career post-season game in a 5–2 loss to the Sault Ste.
 Marie Greyhounds.
 Six days later, Dellandrea earned his first career OHL playoff point, assisting on a goal scored by Kole Sherwood in a 5–2 loss to the Sault Ste.
 Marie Greyhounds, which would be his only point of the five playoff games he played in the season.

 Dellandrea saw improvement to his offensive numbers during the 2017–18 OHL season.
 In his first game of the season on September 22, Dellandrea scored two goals in a 5–3 win over the Kitchener Rangers.
 On November 15, he recorded his second career three-point game, as Dellandrea recorded three assists in a 5–3 win over the Saginaw Spirit.
 Dellandrea recorded his first career OHL hat-trick on December 16, as he scored three goals, as well as added two assists for a five-point game, in a 5–2 win over the Sarnia Sting.
 From January 26 until February 2, Dellandrea recorded four consecutive two-point games.
 Dellandrea finished the season with 27 goals and 59 points in 62 games.
 Following the season, Dellandrea was named the Firebirds MVP and awarded the Combined Academic & Athletics Excellence award, having earned a 4.0 grade point average while attending Grand Blanc High School.